Registering explicit Event Types

 Derived Class-Based Type Identifiers

-By default, when using the framework's Spring Boot Starter, ClassNameEventTypeResolver
+By default, when using the framework's Spring Boot Starter, ClassNameEventTypeResolver is registered

 automatically.
 This implementation uses the fully-qualified Java classname as type identifier.